 - Melt a little butter in a pan over medium-low heat.
 Drop a tablespoonfull (for baby sized pikelets) in the pan without touching.
 For bigger sizes, use two tablespoons and spread it out a bit.

 - After two minutes or so, bubbles should appear and begin to burst, and the sides of the pikelet should be fairly sturdy.
 The underside should be starting to brown.
 Flip carefully, as the top will still be quite gooey and you can quite possibly fling it everywhere, and cook the other side for a minute or so, until underside is golden.

 There you have it.
 Twenty-five years of trial and error knowledge.
 Go forth and pikelet!
-They’re excellent for lunchbox snacks.
+You can make them plain without banana, and they’re excellent for lunchbox snacks.
 And if you happen to be looking for lunchbox inspiration, why not try these veggie sausage rolls, blueberry yogurt cake, hidden veggie pizza scrolls, gluten-free blueberry pikelets, vegan raspberry muffins, or wholemeal cheesy crackers – they’re so good!
 I’ve got a whole category here of cool stuff for kids’ lunches.